nleaf/nleaf.github.io/cloud.md

   subheading: 'Public, Private, and Hybrid cloud options to drive your business transformation
     forward '
   highlights:
+  - align-left: false
+    icon: ''
+    background: ''
+    headline: Private Cloud
+    description: Make your move to Expedient’s scalable, fully redundant cloud and take advantage of dedicated cloud resources and industry-leading managed services, including disaster recovery, backups, and a suite of compliance and security solutions designed to help you mitigate risk and meet the strictest of compliance mandates, including HIPAA, PCI DSS, and more.
   - align-left: true
     icon: ''
     background: ''